oskarrough/slaytheweb/README.md

 1. Run `yarn start` to start a local file server

 - The `public/game` folder contains the game engine
+- The `public/content` folder contains example cards, dungeon and monsters using the game engine
 - The `public/index.html` and `public/ui` is an example interface/website
 - The `tests` folder is filled with tests for the game